davewinton/davewinton.github.io/_posts/2025-03-04-HybridEncryption.md

 This is a super secret message

 ```

+To see the full script you can visit [HyKrypt](https://github.com/davewinton/hykrypt) on my GitHub page.

 ## Conclusion
 Understanding the strengths and weaknesses of symmetric and asymmetric encryption is crucial for designing secure systems.
 Symmetric encryption offers speed and efficiency but requires a secure key exchange mechanism.
 Asymmetric encryption solves the key distribution problem but is computationally expensive for large data encryption.
 By combining both, hybrid encryption provides the best of both worlds, leveraging asymmetric encryption for key exchange and symmetric encryption for bulk data encryption.